piux2/gnobounty7/README2.md

 CONS: not flexible. we have to modify the code and get additional insights into the data set.

-#### RESULTS: Less than 3 seconds

-Joined and Merged 300,587 Accounts and 144,197 Delegations and tallied staking shares for less than 3s.

-    real	0m2.437s
-    user	0m2.085s
-    sys	0m0.600s

-The source code and data are explained here.

 [ B ] dump it to two tables in postgreSQL and write the go program to query the database.